tsuki-lang/tsuki/spec.md

 ```
 It is a compile-time error to try to read from a field that's `uninit`.
 It is also a compile-time error to try to move an object with `uninit` fields to a different location than where it already is, eg. via `return` or setting a variable.

-An object can be marked as an error type by using the `:: error` pragma.
+An object can be marked as an error type by implementing the `Failure` trait.
 ```
-object CompileError :: error
+object CompileError
   val line, column: Index
   val message: String
+impl Failure
+  # Failure is a "marker" trait, it doesn't require any types or functions.

 val e: CompileError!Int = CompileError {
   line = 3, column = 1,